-Staff has solicited bids for optimal placement of lime-rock material on specific roads (to be approved) and will be following up with the chip seal from continuing services contractors about 1 year after placement of the lime-rock.
-The purpose of the wait is two fold; 1) allow staff to evaluate and address any storm-water concerns that may not be evident at first, and 2) allowing full compaction of lime-rock material for a better driving surface.
-Chip seal finish on a list of 26 previously stabilized roads has been completed.
+Staff intially performed chip seal treatment on previously stabilized (limerock) road segments, and has solicited bids for optimal placement of lime-rock material on specific roads.
+Normally following up with the chip seal from continuing services contractors about 1 year after placement of the lime-rock, the plan now may include compacting the stabilization material with a roller in order to follow-up immediately with chip seal.
+The chip seal finish on a list of 26 previously stabilized roads has been completed, and listed on the web page.